EDGES of the dark forest: A new absorption window into the composite dark matter and large scale structure: Experimental signatures

 We make the following observations: \begin{enumerate} \item[(i)] There is stronger absorption in collisional DM compared to collisionless DM. \item[(ii)] As we go to higher redshifts, the total absorption by a halo, which is equal to the area under the optical depth profile, grows (top two panels of figure \ref{fig:od_profile}). \item[(iii)] The width of the absorption profile increases with halo mass and redshift. \item[(iv)] In collisionless DM case, the peak amplitude of the absorption profile increases with the halo mass (third panel of figure \ref{fig:od_profile}). \item[(v)] In collisional DM case, the peak amplitude of the absorption profile decreases with the halo mass (fourth panel of figure \ref{fig:od_profile}). \end{enumerate} We explain these findings using figure \ref{fig:m6_profile} where we compare the halo temperature at the virial radius $r_{\text{vir}}$ for different halo masses with the CMB temperature in the first panel.
 We also compare the dark matter number density profile and the halo temperature profile at different redshifts in the last two panels.
 Corresponding to the above observations, the explanations are as follows:

 \begin{enumerate} \item[(i)] For halos of mass $\lesssim 10^8 M_{\odot}/h$, $T_h < T_{\gamma}$ (first panel of figure \ref{fig:m6_profile}).
 Therefore the excitation temperature (defined in eq.\eqref{tex}) for collisional DM is less than that for collisionless DM, resulting in stronger absorption in the case of collisional DM. \item[(ii)] As we go to higher redshifts, the number density of dark matter particles increases which results in stronger absorption (second panel of figure \ref{fig:m6_profile}). \item[(iii)] The width of the optical depth profile in the halo's rest frame $\propto \sqrt{T_h}$.
 The halo temperature, $T_h$ increases with both redshift and halo mass (third panel of figure \ref{fig:m6_profile}). \item[(iv)] In collisionless case, $T_{\text{ex}} = T_{\gamma}$ is independent of the halo mass.
 The number density of dark matter particles increases with the halo mass resulting in stronger absorption profiles for collisionless DM. \item[(v)] In the collisional case, $T_{\text{ex}} = T_h$ increases with the halo mass.
 Even though the total dark matter number density increases with the halo mass, a higher value of $T_{\text{ex}}$ implies less dark matter particles in the ground state, which combined with broadening of the profile results in smaller peak amplitude of the absorption profile for higher halo masses. \end{enumerate} Note that in this analysis we have assumed the dark matter density and velocity distribution profiles to be the same in both collisionless and collisional cases.
 The presence of dark matter self-interactions does not change the Maxwellian velocity profile as discussed in \cite{2022arXiv221006498R}.
-In principle, strong dark matter collisions may modify the density profile of dark matter halos which can modify the shape of the absorption profiles.
+If the velocity profile deviates from the Maxwellian distribution, it would modify the line shape, in particular, the line width and the amplitude of the absorption lines.
+In principle, strong dark matter collisions may modify the density profile of dark matter halos which will affect the amplitude of the absorption line.